traefik/traefik/docs/content/observability/tracing/overview.md

 The tracing system allows developers to visualize call flows in their infrastructure.

-Traefik uses OpenTelemetry, an open standard designed for distributed tracing.
+Traefik uses [OpenTelemetry](https://opentelemetry.io/ "Link to website of OTel"), an open standard designed for distributed tracing.

-Traefik supports OpenTelemetry tracing backends:
+Please check our dedicated [OTel docs](./opentelemetry.md) to learn more.

 - [OpenTelemetry](./opentelemetry.md)

 ## Configuration

-By default, Traefik uses OpenTelemetry as tracing backend.

 To enable the tracing: